 Michael Neal has been a Croham councillor since 2002.
 He has lived in Croydon since 1985 and is married and has two children who went to local schools.
 He is currently deputy member for housing and has worked exclusively on all aspects of social housing including scrutiny.
 He believes in the improvement and retention of social housing within the borough and the introduction of low carbon eco-friendly new homes.
 He is a teacher in further education and understands the needs and aspirations of young people.
 He enjoys cooking and has travelled extensively in Asia, America, and Europe.

-Jason is married with two children, aged sixteen and fourteen, and lives in South Croydon Ward.
+Jason is married with two children, aged eighteen and seventeen, and lives in South Croydon Ward.
 He has represented Croham since 2002 and has been a Croydon Councillor since 1994.
-He is very pleased to have been selected as a candidate for the new South Croydon ward, which covers much of the old Croham Ward.
+He is very pleased to have been elected as a councillor for the new South Croydon ward, which covers much of the old Croham Ward.
 Over the years he has played a key role in helping residents in their dealings with the Council and greatly enjoys serving the people of Croham and South Croydon.

 Jason has sat on various committees of the Council and has been a previous chairman of the Licensing Committee, where he took a key interest in the implementation of the 2004 Licensing Act.
 He has also been vice chairman of both the Strategic Planning Committee and the Planning Committee.